Above the Asterisks: Updates, maybe journal of sort.

 Damn!
 I finally have a good question to submit and can't find where to do it and have to poke laundry.

 Do you know how to fold a fitted sheet into a stackable square?
-Can you do it in under two minutes?
+Can you do it in under four minutes?

 c) I only have one.
 It gets washed and goes back on.